zealdocs/zeal/README.md

 ## Command line

-If you prefer, you can start with Zeal queries from command line, for this, use the option `--query`:
+If you prefer, you can start Zeal with a query from command line:

-`zeal --query python:bomb`
+`zeal python:bomb`

 ## Creating your own docsets